 You should first call the primary care provider at the phone number shown on the front of your or your child's ID card.
 For urgent care, you should call the primary care provider, even on nights and weekends.
 The primary care provider will tell you what to do.
 In some cases, your or your child's primary care provider may tell you to go to an urgent care clinic.
-If the primary care provider tells you to go to an urgent care clinic, you don't need to call the clinic before going.
+If the primary care provider tells you to go to an urgent care clinic, lf the primary care provider tells you to go to an urgent care clinic, you don't need to call the clinic before going.
 You need to go to a clinic that accepts Texas Children's Health Plan.
 For help, you can call Member Services at 866-959-6555.
 You can also call our 24-hour Nurse Help Line at 800-686-3831 for help getting the care you need.
 You should be able to be seen within 24 hours for an urgent care visit.